What Are Prion Diseases?

 - CT scan (computerized tomography): Several X-rays taken from different angles are put together to show a clearer picture of your brain.

-Your doctor can only be certain you have a prion disease if she takes a sample of your brain tissue (called a brain biopsy).
-But this is a dangerous operation, so it's only done if your doctor thinks you might have another disorder that could be treated differently.
+Your doctor can be certain you have a prion disease only if they take a sample of your brain tissue (called a brain biopsy).
+But this is a dangerous operation, so it's done only if your doctor thinks you might have another disorder that could be treated differently.